Buy To Let Mortgages With 15% Deposit

 Am I eligible for a 15% deposit buy to let mortgage?

 Finding and securing a buy to let mortgage with a lower deposit is likely to be a more difficult process than securing a regular buy to let mortgage.
-Whether a lender is likely to hand you a buy to let mortgage with a 15% deposit is likely to depend on your personal circumstances.
+The chances of you securing a buy to let mortgage with a 15% deposit will likely depend on your personal circumstances.
 Before handing you a mortgage with a reduced deposit, a lender is likely to take the following (along with other factors) into consideration.

 - Age – Lenders tend to view older investors as a higher risk investment, and consequently are likely to ask for a higher deposit when it comes to buy to let mortgages.